 Marian pastors the Tunari Gypsy church.
-He ministers in a very difficult area that is notorious for crime.
-The town is multi ethnic with Romanians, Gypsies, Bulgarians, Turks and other ethic groups.
+The town is multi-ethnic with Romanians, Gypsies, Bulgarians, Turks, and other ethnic groups.
 Marian has also started another church in Tamasi and oversees the ministries in Dimieni and Orac.
 He is married and has four children.

 Testimony of Conversion